 The second type of time-dependent profile for $C(t)$ simulates five emissions scenarios of the possible future evolution of the climate on Earth depending on the emission of anthropogenic drivers of climate change, mitigation strategies and their impact on the human population.
 The five scenarios are called Shared Socioeconomic Representative Pathways (SSPs) and described in the 6th assessment report (AR6) on climate change of the Intergovernmental Panel for Climate Change (IPCC)~\cite{ipcc2023climate}.
 Their qualitative features are summarised in Table~\ref{table:SSPs}.

-The high and very high greenhouse gasses emissions scenarios (SSP3-7.0 and SSP5-8.5) have $CO_2$ emissions that roughly double from current levels by 2100 and 2075, respectively.
-The intermediate greenhouse gasses emissions scenario (SSP2-4.5) has $CO_2$ emissions remaining around current levels until the middle of the century.
-The very low and low greenhouse gasses emissions scenarios (SSP1-1.9 and SSP1-2.6) have $CO_2$ emissions declining to net zero around 2050 and 2070, respectively, followed by varying levels of net negative $CO_2$ emissions.
+The high and very high greenhouse gases emissions scenarios (SSP3-7.0 and SSP5-8.5) have CO$_2$ emissions that roughly double from current levels by 2100 and 2075, respectively.
+The intermediate greenhouse gases emissions scenario (SSP2-4.5) has CO$_2$ emissions remaining around current levels until the middle of the century.
+The very low and low greenhouse gases emissions scenarios (SSP1-1.9 and SSP1-2.6) have CO$_2$ emissions declining to net zero around 2050 and 2070, respectively, followed by varying levels of net negative CO$_2$ emissions.

 The pathways are labelled as SSPx-y, where 'SSPx' refers to the Shared Socioeconomic Pathway describing the socioeconomic trends underlying the scenarios, and ‘y’ refers to the level of radiative forcing (in watts per square metre, or $W\cdot m^{-2}$) resulting from the scenario in the year 2100.